Mariam22-hub/My-Ai-Journey/README.md

 - Measures of dispersion ( Variance, Standard Deviation, Range, Interquartile ranges, coefficient of variation )
 - Central Limit Theorm

-Udacity's [Introduction to Descriptive Statistics](https://www.udacity.com/course/intro-to-descriptive-statistics--ud827) is a great source for either revising or learning about descriptive statistics from scratch
+Udacity's [Introduction to Descriptive Statistics](https://www.udacity.com/course/intro-to-descriptive-statistics--ud827) is a great source for either revising or learning descriptive statistics from scratch

 #### 2. Numpy
 I got my hands dirty on Numpy, which was actually my first time using it.
 I got introduced to how powerful and useful Numpy can be with all it's arrays and various functions.
 So, because i wanted to become familiarized with it's capabilities and build up my skills, i spent this week practising